 Dr. Aklog serves as Chairman and Chief Executive Officer.
 The Company does not believe that its size or the complexity of its operations warrants a separation of the Chairman and Chief Executive Officer functions.
 Furthermore, the Company believes that combining the roles of Chairman and Chief Executive Officer promotes leadership and direction for executive management, as well as allowing for a single, clear focus for the chain of command.
 Dr. Aklog is one of the Company's founders and has been its Chairman and Chief Executive Officer since its inception, holds a medical degree and has substantial experience in the Company's industry.
 The Company believes that he is uniquely qualified through his experience and expertise to be the person who generally sets the agenda for, and leads discussions of, issues relating to the implementation of the Company's strategic plan.
-While the Board does not have a lead independent director, the independent directors meet in executive session regularly without the presence of management.
+Mr. Lapidus serves as the lead independent director of the Board.
+In addition, the independent directors meet in executive session regularly without the presence of management.

 The Board's primary function is one of oversight.
 The Board as a whole works with the Company's management team to promote and cultivate a corporate environment that incorporates enterprise-wide risk management into strategy and operations.
 Management periodically reports to the Board about the identification, assessment and management of critical risks and management's risk mitigation strategies.
 Each committee of the Board is responsible for the evaluation of elements of risk management based on the committee's expertise and applicable regulatory requirements.
 In evaluating risk, the Board and its committees consider whether the Company's programs adequately identify material risks in a timely manner and implement appropriately responsive risk management strategies throughout the organization.
 The audit committee focuses on assessing and mitigating financial risk, including risk related to internal controls, and receives at least quarterly reports from management on identified risk areas.
 In setting compensation, the compensation committee strives to create incentives that encourage behavior consistent with the Company's business strategy, without encouraging undue risk-taking.
 The nominating and corporate governance committee considers areas of potential risk within corporate governance and compliance, such as management succession and environmental, social responsibility and sustainability initiatives.
+The technology, compliance and quality committee oversees matters concerning the compliance and quality aspects of the Company's activities, as well as developments with respect to emerging technologies that may affect the Company's business strategy.
 Each of the committees reports to the Board as a whole as to their findings with respect to the risks they are charged with assessing.